DSAV-Dodeka/book/src/setup/docker.md

 # Docker/container setup

-We use the `deploy` folder in the `dodeka` repository for the setup of the database and key-value store (a special database that is not relational, it's basically a big dictionary/map).
+We use the `deploy` folder in the `dodeka` repository for the setup of the relational SQL database and key-value store (a special database that is not relational, it's basically a big dictionary/map).
 For this, we use a technology called containers.
 Specifically, we use Docker.

 In order to run the scripts, there are a few requirements.
-If you're on macOS or Linux, you only need to install Docker as both are Unix-like systems.
-For macOS I recommend only installing Docker Engine
+If you're on macOS or Linux, you only need to install Docker Engine as both are Unix-like systems.
+But you can also install Docker Desktop.

 First of all, you need to have a Unix-like command line with a bash-compatible shell: i.e. Linux or macOS.
-See the Notion for instructions on Windows Subsystem for Linux (**WSL**), which allows you to install Linux inside Windows.
+See the [next section](#wsl) for instructions on Windows Subsystem for Linux (**WSL**), which allows you to install Linux inside Windows.

 Then, you need a number of tools installed, which you can install from the links below if you're not on Windows: